vigneshsvn/ALB_Nginx_Ingress/README.md

 > Note: Important variable is to set Nginx Ingress Controller Service as NodePort not a ClusterIP Service.

-## Connect the ALB to the Nginx Ingress controller
+## Connect the ALB to the Nginx Ingress Controller

-To connect the ALB to the nginx ingress controller, we need to create a kubernetes ingress resource in the namespace kube-system with the following configuration:
+To connect the ALB to the Nginx Ingress Controller, we need to create a Kubernetes ingress resource in the namespace kube-system with the following configuration:

 Create a connection YAML file and apply.